fkrenUniversity/E-vinjete/README.md

 ![Vignette Diagram](https://github.com/fkrenUniversity/E-vinjete/blob/main/diagrams/Vignette.png?raw=true)

-## Non Functional requirements
-* **User**
-    * 1 email and tax number per user
-    * Conformation mail has to be send in 5 minutes after user has been successfully registered
-    * Functionallity needs to be locked after 3 unsuccessfully registration attempts.
-After that user needs to wait 10 minutes
 * **Vehicle**
     * Service has to be executed in less than 100ms
     * Service needs to be protected